compulim/message-port-rpc/README.md

 Internally, for every RPC call, we create a new pair of `MessagePort`.
 The result of the call is passed through the `MessagePort`.
 After the call is resolved/rejected/aborted, the `MessagePort` will be shutdown.

+Also, with a new pair of `MessagePort`, messages are queued until the event listener call [`MessagePort.start()`](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort/start).
+In other words, with dedicated `MessagePort`, calls are less likely to get lost due to false-start.

 ### What can be passed as arguments and return value?

 All arguments and return value will be send over the `MessagePort`.
 The values must be transferable using the [Structured Clone Algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) by the underlying `MessagePort`.

-### Why only convert a single function?
+### Why hosting a single function vs. multiple functions?

-We think this approach is simpler, less responsibility, and more flexible.
+We think a single function is much simpler, less responsibility, and more flexible.

 To create a pool of RPC stubs, you should create multiple `MessagePort` and send it through an initializer RPC stub.
 The receiver side receiving these ports should set up RPC stubs for each of the port, registering their respective subroutine.